35 perfect gifts to pamper the beauty lover in your life

 Hunter Toiletry Bag ($55; dagnedover.com)

-While you can get a toiletry bag for less, this option from Dagne Dover is everything someone could ask for from a toiletry bag.
-Perfect for the practical, yet stylish beauty devotee in your life, the Neoprene material is soft yet durable, waterproof and easy to throw in the laundry if there are any spills or explosions inside the bag.
+While you can get a toiletry bag for less, this option from Dagne Dover is everything you could ask for from a toiletry bag.
+Perfect for the practical yet stylish beauty devotee in your life, it's made of neoprene material that's soft yet durable, waterproof, and easy to throw in the laundry if there are any spills or explosions inside the bag.
 Not only is it available in a great range of sizes (though the large is probably best for everyday makeup and travel-sized toiletries), the color range is both elegant and fun, making it easy to customize.

 Skin Gym Rose Quartz Crystal Facial Roller ($28; nordstrom.com)